Interview with Ryan Grant of Online Selling Experiment, a six-figure Amazon and eBay seller who went from $1,000 a month to $9,000 a month in 90 days.

 I usually recommend that people with no prior knowledge of FBA start with Arbitrage by Chris Green.
 For $9 it’s a good value and covers many of the basics of what people need to know if they are going to sell via FBA.

 I have read all of Jessica Larrew’s ebooks and have found tips in all of them that were valuable to my business.
-The book that so far has led me to the most profits has been Liquidation Gold (available here).
+The book that so far has led me to the most profits has been Liquidation Gold.
 I purchased the Proven Amazon Course, and have gone through some of that information.
 The course has a plethora of information, so I haven’t gone through significant portions of it.
 I have found the information there to be quality though.

 You’re a great example of the potential for relative beginners to achieve a lot of success very quickly with FBA.
 How soon did you realize “this is working”?
 Was there an example of a particularly large score you had that was the tipping point, or was it a slow and steady climb?

 I would like to point out here that I had a decent amount of experience selling online prior to going full time.
 I started selling online in some capacity when I was about 18, it was nowhere near the level I am at now, but it was valuable experience in learning the process and getting an eye for products that sell well.
 In addition to this, I have had a textbooks business (not included in blog financial results) for the past 5 years.
 Through the textbook business, we utilize FBA for a good portion of our inventory and this experience was very valuable when I started full time.
 The textbook business is very seasonal (as I am sure you are aware) and it complements the other items that I sell online very nicely.